Missing in Action poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Colonel Braddock arrives in Saigon for a diplomatic inquiry into American POWs.
 He carries visible trauma from his past captivity..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when The Vietnamese delegation presents "evidence" that no POWs remain, humiliating Braddock publicly.
 The diplomatic process is revealed as a sham..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.